Search Engine Optimization January 20th, 2020

 You can always get your site back up quickly after an algorithmic penalty.
 That’s because top SEO blogs will have analyzed the update and figured out the kinds of things Google was punishing, and everyone can get their site in line with new guidelines.

 A manual penalty is different; it involves a human at Google looking at your site and handing you a ban once there’s enough evidence your pages were spammy or against the existing quality guidelines.
-If you’re having a hard time creating a mobile-friendly and responsive website – getting the experienced designers/developers on-board to handle your website from an engaging service provider like infinity digital will make things easier for you.
+If you’re having a hard time creating a mobile-friendly and responsive website – getting the experienced designers/developers on-board to handle your web design from an engaging service provider will make things easier for you.

 That’s why you should monitor your search console, it kind of checks your site SEO health and notifies you when something is going wrong.